timothymarriott/PlaneGame/ReadMe.md

 C gives regular powerup.

 ## Technical Info
 The remake has been made in about five weeks.
-In a team of three, Timothy Marriott, Sebastion Strano and Dane Ebey.
+In a team of three, Timothy Marriott, Sebastian Strano and Dane Ebey.
 The engine uses pygame as the backend and a custom written framework for asset and object management.

 ### Build Instructions
 In the root directory of the project run.